-The Ultimate Bonefishing Location: Fanning Island
+The Ultimate Bonefishing Destination: Fanning Island

-The Ultimate Bonefishing Location: Fanning Island
+The Ultimate Bonefishing Destination: Fanning Island

 With only 2,000 local residents, Fanning Island has been dubbed ‘the world’s most remote inhabited island’.
 But long term habitation is in doubt due to the atoll having a maximum elevation of only three meters (10 feet) above high tide.